Existence of processes violating causal inequalities on time-delocalised subsystems: Discussion

-The full implications of this finding are yet to be unravelled.
-Are there any considerations that would lead us to drop one or another assumption?
-Or does the concept of causal inequalities as a whole need to be revised?
-In a sense, there is a ``causal explanation'' for how these correlations come about—namely, precisely the tripartite circuit realisation we found.
-Could there be a notion of ``causal process'' which is more relaxed, and which includes such possibilities?
+The further implications of this finding are yet to be unravelled, and raise various open questions.
+In a more general sense, there is a causal explanation for how these correlations in our process come about—namely, precisely the tripartite circuit realisation we found.
+This raises the question of whether and how the concept of causal inequalities in itself could be revised or modified.
+For instance, could there be a notion of \emph{causal process} which is more relaxed, and which includes such possibilities?

+What other processes beyond the classes considered here have a realisation on time-delocalised subsystems, and what other types of time-delocalisation would this involve?
+Could it be that any indefinite causal order process admits such a realisation, or are there counterexamples?
+The proof for unitarily extended tripartite processes is crucially based on the fact that the bipartite unitarily extended process resulting from fixing one of the operations has a particular standard form---namely, a variation of the quantum switch~\cite{barrett20,yokojima20}.
+Establishing whether a similar standard form exists for unitarily extended processes with more than two parties could give insight into whether the constructions presented here can be generalised to more parties.

+Note that there are also unitary extensions of bipartite processes---i.e., variations of the quantum switch---that have realisations of the kind considered here, with one of the operations being reversed and reapplied (for instance, one obtains such a realisation when one fixes Alice's or Bob's operation in the circuit of Fig.~\ref{fig:tripartite_example}).
+This raises the question of whether, conversely, the process considered in this work could have an alternative, more intuitive interpretation as a superposition of processes with different definite causal orders in some sense (although it cannot be achieved by direct multipartite generalisations of the quantum switch~\cite{wechs18}).
+The decomposition of this process into a direct sum of causal unitary processes shown in~\cite{barrett20} may offer insights into this question.

-Beyond these directions, our result raises several further questions on the foundational side.
-In the way the process framework was originally conceived, the operations performed by the parties were imagined to be local from the point of view of some local notion of time for each party.
-Can we conceive of a notion of a quantum temporal reference frame with respect to which the time-delocalised variables considered here would look local, and what implications would this have for our understanding of the space-time causal structure in which these experiments are embedded?
-In view of the fact that the example considered here is purely classical, the question arises of which part of a noncausal process is actually related to the ``quantumness'' of causal relations.
+Finally, in the way the process framework was originally conceived, the operations performed by the parties were imagined to be local from the point of view of some local notion of time for each party.
+Can we conceive of a notion of a quantum temporal reference frame with respect to which the time-delocalised variables considered here would look local, and what implications would this have for our understanding of the spacetime causal structure in which these experiments are embedded?
+In view of the fact that the example considered here is purely classical, the question arises of which part of a noncausal process is actually related to the quantumness of causal relations.
 On the practical side, an obvious question is whether our finding could unveil new applications.
 For instance, could we use such time-delocalised variables for new cryptographic or other information-processing protocols?